History of Lucas Giolito in Timeline

 In 2012, Giolito was selected by the Washington Nationals in the first round of the MLB draft after attending Harvard-Westlake School.

-In 2013, Lucas Giolito made eight starts for the Gulf Coast Nationals, posting a 2.78 ERA, and was later promoted to the Auburn Doubledays, allowing one earned run in 16 innings.
+In 2013, Giolito made eight starts for the Gulf Coast Nationals, posting a 2.78 ERA.
+He was later promoted to the Auburn Doubledays where he allowed one earned run in 16 innings pitched.

-In 2014, Lucas Giolito played his first full season of professional baseball with the Hagerstown Suns, achieving a 10–2 record with a 2.20 ERA, earning recognition as the South Atlantic League Most Valuable Pitcher and Top Minor League Prospect, also appearing in the All-Star Futures Game.
+In 2014, Giolito played his first full professional season with the Hagerstown Suns, achieving a 10-2 record with a 2.20 ERA.
+He was named South Atlantic League Most Valuable Pitcher and Top Minor League Prospect and appeared in the All-Star Futures Game.

-In 2015, Lucas Giolito began the season with the Potomac Nationals and received a midseason promotion to the Harrisburg Senators.
+In 2015, Giolito began the season with the Potomac Nationals and was later promoted to the Harrisburg Senators.

-On June 28, 2016, Lucas Giolito was added to the Nationals' active roster and made his major league debut that night against the New York Mets, pitching four shutout innings.
+On June 28, 2016, Lucas Giolito was added to the Nationals' active roster and made his major league debut against the New York Mets, pitching four shutout innings.

-On December 7, 2016, Lucas Giolito, along with Reynaldo López and Dane Dunning, was traded by the Washington Nationals to the Chicago White Sox for Adam Eaton.
+On December 7, 2016, Giolito, along with Reynaldo López and Dane Dunning, was traded by the Nationals to the Chicago White Sox in exchange for Adam Eaton.

 2016: MLB Debut

-In 2016, Lucas Giolito made his Major League Baseball debut with the Washington Nationals.
+In 2016, Giolito made his Major League Baseball debut with the Washington Nationals.

-In 2016, Lucas Giolito was assigned to Harrisburg to start the season and later promoted to the Syracuse Chiefs in July.
+In 2016, Giolito started the season with the Harrisburg Senators and received a promotion to the Syracuse Chiefs in July.

 August 27, 2017: First MLB Victory